causten/openbmc/README.md

 ## Contents

 This repository is a staging area to contribute back to the 'forked from' Facebook repository.
-There are a few files that are incompatible with the existing Facebook (i.e. wiring of the Aspeed serial ports comared to wedge) code.
+There are a few files that are incompatible with the existing Facebook (i.e. wiring of the Aspeed serial ports compared to wedge) code.
 We would like to get those resolved but needed a place to put intermediate changes.
 So here we are.

 * **OpenBMC Common Layer** - Common packages and recipes can be used in different types of BMC.
 * **BMC System-on-Chip (SoC) Layer** - SoC specific drivers and tools.
 This layer includes the bootloader (u-boot) and the Linux kernel.
 Both the bootloader and Linux kernel shall include the hardware drivers specific for the SoC.